Logiqx/gps-details/docs/articles/1-basics/README.md

 Acquisition and tracking of the GNSS signals is absolutely key to the operation of a GNSS receiver.
 The next article in this series will go into the signals in more detail but in this article, it is perhaps worth mentioning [assisted GPS](https://en.wikipedia.org/wiki/Assisted_GNSS) (A-GPS) which is a technique to reduce the signal acquisition time.
 Assisted GPS is the reason that your mobile device (e.g. phone or watch) can often acquire the signals from GPS / GNSS satellites in a matter of seconds.

 Hopefully this article has been useful and some of the common terms are a bit more familiar.
 GNSS receivers are in essence passive devices, tasked with acquiring and tracking the satellite signals, without broadcasting their own signals.
-This article touched on the global systems (GPS, GLONASS, Galileo, BeiDou), regional systems (QZSS and NavIC / IRNSS), SBAS (WAAS, MSAS, GAGAN, EGNOS), and A-GPS.
+This article touched on the global systems (GPS, GLONASS, Galileo, BeiDou), regional systems (QZSS, NavIC / IRNSS and KPS), SBAS (WAAS, MSAS, GAGAN, EGNOS), and A-GPS.

-The next article will describe the GPS / GNSS signals themselves and how they are received / processed, ultimately enabling the GNSS receiver to determine its position, velocity and time.
+The next article will describe the GPS / GNSS signals themselves and how they are received / processed, ultimately enabling the GNSS receiver to determine its position, velocity and time (aka PVT).